ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 supported by unidirectional links at the lower layer.

 REQ-MULTI-POINT:
 : SIMAP must provide a mechanism to model multipoint links.
-A topology model should be able to model any topology type in a simple and explicit way, including point to multipoint, bus, ring, star, tree, mesh, hybrid and daisy chain.
-A topology model should also be able to model any link cardinality in a explicit way: including point-to-point, point-to-multipoint, multipoint-to-multipoint, or hybrid.
+A topology model should be able to model any topology type, including point to multipoint, bus, ring, star, tree, mesh, hybrid and daisy chain.
+A topology model should also be able to model any link cardinality, including point-to-point, point-to-multipoint, multipoint-to-multipoint

 REQ-MULTI-DOMAIN:
 : SIMAP must provide a mechanism to model links between networks when the implementation